-- Public drug plans inquired about the evidence for dabrafenib plus trametinib to inform a recommendation on whether it should be reimbursed for adults with ATC.
-The public drug plans outlined implementation questions related to treatment eligibility and potential costs. - We did not receive input from clinician groups or patient advocacy groups for this review.
+- Public drug plans inquired about the evidence for dabrafenib-trametinib to inform a recommendation on whether it should be reimbursed for adults with anaplastic thyroid cancer.
+The public drug plans outlined implementation questions related to treatment eligibility and potential costs - We did not receive input from clinician groups or patient advocacy groups.

-▶ Refer to the main report and the supplemental material document for this review.
+► Refer to the main report and the supplemental material document for this review.